The Boys (Girls' Generation song): Promotion

-In November and December 2011, Girls' Generation appeared on several South Korean music programs including Music Bank, Show!
+From October through December 2011, Girls' Generation appeared on several South Korean music programs including Music Bank, Show!
 Music Core, Inkigayo, and M Countdown to promote "The Boys" and the album.
-To further promote the song to American audiences, the group appeared at Madison Square Garden in New York on October 23, 2011, and performed the song, as part of an SM Town concert, which also featured other S.M.
-Entertainment's singers and performers, including Shinee and f(x).
+To further promote the song to American audiences, the group appeared at Madison Square Garden in New York on October 23, 2011, and performed the song, as part of an SM Town concert, which also featured other SM Entertainment's singers and performers, including Shinee and f(x).

 Girls' Generation promoted "The Boys" upon making their debut on American television in February 2012.
 The group performed the English version of the song on two television shows: Late Show with David Letterman and Live! with Kelly and Michael on February 1.
 Their performances received generally positive reviews from US media outlets.
 Bradley Stern from MuuMuse labelled the group's appearances on US television a "stunning win" for supporters of Korean music, while David Bevan from Spin wrote "It's like a dream."
 Nevertheless, viewers' response were divided–some accused the members of lip syncing and expressed their disdain for their performance, while others were impressed by the group's dancing skills and musical style.

 A music video for "The Boys" was directed by Hong Won-ki and choreographed by Rino Nakasone.
 It was released on October 19, 2011, on YouTube and several South Korean music websites.
 The video starts with a close up-of each members before switching to the dancing scenes.
 It was an instant success on YouTube, achieving 13 million views in one week.
 It has since attracted over 100 million views on YouTube, becoming the group's third music video to do so following "Gee" and "I Got a Boy".
 With this achievement, Girls' Generation became the first music girl group to have three music videos with over 100 million views as of September 2014, surpassing the Pussycat Dolls, who had two videos with over 100 million views.